LayaungHtut/SvelteMD/svelteTransition.md

 >> - axis?: 'x' | 'y';
 ___

-## 5. { crossfade } transition

-> The `crossfade` transition makes images or texts faded in and out to another images or texts:

-Try this example below in your code to see how it works:

 ## 6. { scale } transition

 > In this `scale` transition, it scales in and out the element.